Prianshu-git/openwhisk-cli/CONTRIBUTING.md

 In order to develop OpenWhisk CLI on your local machine.
 First, install the prerequisites to download and build OpenWhisk CLI: [installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Then, save the project in the location compliant with the Go standard naming convention, which means you need to created a directory named $GOPATH/src/github.com/apache/ and download the source code via the following commands:
+Then, save the project in the location compliant with Go standard naming convention, which means you need to create a directory named $GOPATH/src/github.com/apache/ and download the source code via the following commands:

 ```
 $ cd $GOPATH/src/github.com/apache/
 $ git clone https://github.com/apache/openwhisk-cli.git
 ```

-After cloning the source code, you need to install all the dependencies by running the command under openwhisk cli folder:
+After cloning the source code, you will need to install all the dependencies by running a command under openwhisk cli folder:

 ```
 $ go get -d -t ./...